RobiNN1/PF/README.md

 # PHPFusion v9 Addons

-#### Not all infusions are fully compatible with older PHP-Fusion releases.
+#### Not all infusions are fully compatible with older PHPFusion releases.

 - ### Infusions:
     - [Content Creator](infusions/content_creator)